posmlab/getting-started/index.md

 4) Skim [Roberts and Azizi JEB 2011](https://drive.google.com/open?id=1IT0M8tKtYCogp_DZB_ffbrGxaPEbItUH).
 What are the three main functions of biological springs?
 Which one are we focused on in our research?

-5) Do a careful reading of [Longo et al JEB 2019](https://drive.google.com/open?id=1qVMa5j6ePS5s1gtqKgDq5B0CHeS0kLzg) which lays out a careful of Latch-mediated Spring-actuated (LaMSA) systems.
+5) Do a careful reading of [Longo et al JEB 2019](https://drive.google.com/open?id=1qVMa5j6ePS5s1gtqKgDq5B0CHeS0kLzg) which lays out a framework for Latch-mediated Spring-actuated (LaMSA) systems.
 Come up with three questions that you would like answered (could be clarifying questions, conceptual questions, research questions, or even just highlighting places that are confusing).

 6) Watch the video [when does a spring beat a motor?](https://www.youtube.com/watch?v=8HZhlGcqfgE).